 Cyt-c oxidase performs a significant role by receiving electrons from the cytochrome-c complexes and transferring them to the dioxygen electron acceptor.
 The final electron acceptor releases two water molecules by binding with the four proton ions.

 TMPD oxidase reagent

-It is also popular by the name of “Wruster’s blue” reagent, which is incompatible with the active oxidizing agents.
+It is also popular by the name of the “Wruster’s blue” reagent, which is incompatible with the active oxidizing agents.
 TMPD reagent works as a redox reagent that ascertains the presence of cytochrome-c oxidase in the electron transport chain.
-It also serves as an artificial donor, which passes electron to the cytochrome-c complex.
+It also serves as an artificial donor, which passes the electron to the cytochrome-c complex.